-\textbf{Self-supervised learning in point clouds.} Current methods can be roughly categorized into two categories: contrast-based and Masked Autoencoding-based.
-Inspired by the works~\cite{he2020momentum, chen2020simple} from the 2D image domain, PointContrast~\cite{xie2020pointcontrast} is one of the pioneering works for 3D contrastive learning.
-Similarly, it encourages the network to learn invariant 3D representation under different transformations.
-Some works~\cite{hou2021exploring, jiang2021guided, huang2021spatio, chen20224dconstrast, rao2021randomrooms, zhang_depth_contrast,wu2023masked} follow the pipeline by either devising new sampling strategies to select informative positive/negative training pairs, or explore various types of data augmentations.
-Another line of work is Masked Autoencoding-based~\cite{yu2022pointbert, yan2022implicit, pang2022masked, liu2022maskpoint, zhang2022pointm2ae, min2022voxelmae} methods, which get inspiration from Masked Autoencoders~\cite{he2022masked} (MAE).
-PointMAE~\cite{pang2022masked} proposes restoring the masked points via a set-to-set Chamfer Distance.
-PointM2AE~\citep{zhang2022pointm2ae} utilizes a multiscale strategy to capture both high-level semantic and fine-grained details.
-VoxelMAE~\cite{min2022voxelmae} instead recovers the underlying geometry by distinguishing if the voxel contains points.
-GD-MAE~\citep{yang2023gd-mae} applies a generative decoder for hierarchical MAE-style pre-training.
-Besides the above, ALSO~\citep{boulch2023also} regards surface reconstruction as the pretext task for representation learning.
-Different from the above pipelines, we propose a novel framework for point cloud pre-training via neural rendering.
-Unlike previous works primarily designed for point clouds, our pre-training framework is applicable to both image- and point-based models.
+Current methods can be broadly categorized into contrast-based and masked autoencoding approaches.
+Inspired by 2D domain works~\cite{he2020momentum, chen2020simple}, PointContrast~\cite{xie2020pointcontrast} pioneers 3D contrastive learning, encouraging invariant 3D representations.
+Some works~\cite{hou2021exploring, jiang2021guided, huang2021spatio, chen20224dconstrast, rao2021randomrooms, zhang_depth_contrast, wu2023masked} devise new sampling strategies or data augmentations.
+Masked Autoencoding methods~\cite{yu2022pointbert, yan2022implicit, pang2022masked, liu2022maskpoint, zhang2022pointm2ae, min2022voxelmae}, inspired by MAE~\cite{he2022masked}, include PointMAE~\cite{pang2022masked} using Chamfer Distance, PointM2AE~\cite{zhang2022pointm2ae} with a multiscale strategy, VoxelMAE~\cite{min2022voxelmae} recovering geometry, and GD-MAE~\cite{yang2023gd-mae} with a generative decoder.
+ALSO~\cite{boulch2023also} focuses on surface reconstruction as a pretext task.
+Different from the above pipelines, we propose a novel framework for point cloud pre-training via neural rendering, applicable to both image- and point-based models.